andraugust/andraugust.github.io/neural-style-transfer.md

 <a href="neural-style-transfer/banner2.png"><img src="neural-style-transfer/banner2.png"></a>

 ## Background
-In the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) (Gatys et al CVPR 2016), the authors define a neural method for transfering the style of one image to another.
+In the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) (Gatys et al CVPR 2016), the authors define a neural method for transferring style from one image to another.
+The basic idea is to extract texture and color information from a source image and move it to a target image while maintaining the content of the target image.

 Why might this be possible?
-Neural networks, particularly convolutional ones, have been shown to respond to texture at high and low spatial scales.
-The photos below, borrowed from the [keras blog](https://blog.keras.io/category/demo.html), show input images that maximally activate filters in an ImageNet trained VGG16.
-Note that shallow layers respond to high frequency texture while deep layers respond to low frequency texture.
+Convolutional neural nets have been shown to respond to texture at high and low spatial scales.
+The photos below from the [keras blog](https://blog.keras.io/category/demo.html) show input images that maximally activate filters in an ImageNet trained VGG16.
+Shallow layers respond to high frequency texture while deep layers respond to low frequency texture.

 ![im](neural-style-transfer/keras1.png)
 ![im](neural-style-transfer/keras2.png)
 ![im](neural-style-transfer/keras3.png)

-Given the ability to respond to texture like this, and the correspondence between texture and style, the authors ask if convolutional output can be used to achieve style transfer.
+Given the ability to respond to texture, and the correspondence between texture and style, the authors ask if convolutional output can be used to achieve style transfer.
 They show that the answer is yes.
-Here's how they do it.

 ## Approach